 Other measures you can take to make browsing more secure is to delete the DNS cache (your computer’s short-term memory) and disable HTML Web storage (which is typically enabled by default).
 You can add to these steps by changing your location settings, and by utilizing privacy extensions such as ScriptSafe or NoScript.

-One browser we haven’t covered in this piece yet is Tor, which could well be the answer to all of your private browsing woes.
-Although Tor doesn’t offer the most refined browsing experience, it’s currently touted as the best option when it comes to browsing anonymously.
+One browser we haven’t covered yet is Tor, which could well be the answer to all of your private browsing woes.
+Although Tor doesn’t offer the most refined browsing experience (it’s notoriously slow), it’s currently touted as the best option when it comes to browsing anonymously.

 Finally, for an additional layer of security, you can also use a “live” operating system (OS), such as Tails.
 This runs off a CD or USB and is booted to your computer without an installation process.
 You then run your computer through the live OS which includes browsing using the Tor browser by default.
 When you shut down, since nothing was actually transferred to your computer, there is no trace of the activity.

 Aside from needing to use a browser, no doubt you’ll need extensive use of a search engine.
 Unfortunately, these pose yet another threat when it comes to privacy as search engines like Google and Bing store your search history.
 Just one or two searches could reveal far too much about you, your story, or your sources.

 While VPNs can prevent third parties from seeing what you’re doing online, the VPN provider itself can still view your activity.
 As such, we recommend going with a “logless” VPN.

 While not strictly related to privacy, a bonus of VPNs is that you can access content and services that are available where the server resides, rather than where you are.
 You can learn more about the benefits of using a VPN and how to get started with one by delving into our in-depth guide.

 As a journalist, there’s probably a plethora of information you need to keep under wraps, whether it’s to protect a source, hide certain data, or even protect your own identity.
 Unfortunately, with current technological advancements, privacy and protection of information seem like things of the past.

-Bear in mind, you’re not alone in wanting to keep information private, and as such there are a myriad of helpful tools at your disposal.
-In this post we’ve revealed 11 ways you can protect you and your sources from prying eyes and ears.
+Bear in mind, you’re not alone in wanting to keep information private.
+As such, there is a myriad of helpful tools at your disposal.
+In this post, we’ve revealed 16 ways you can protect you and your sources from prying eyes and ears.
 Time to put them into action!